Harvest Dinner and Awards Night Saturday Nov 19, 2016

 As time went by, the festival spread down the Mary Valley, through Conondale and Kenilworth.
-It had a break during the mid “naughties” (around 2006 I think), especially due to the social pressure placed on the community during the fight against the Queensland State Government over their ill fated Traveston Crossing Dam proposal.
+It had a break during the mid “naughties” (around 2006 I think), mainly due to the pressure placed on the community during the fight against the Queensland State Government over the ill fated Traveston Crossing Dam proposal.

-In late 2009, the dam proposal was quashed by the Federal Government and the local community then set about reviving the festival (as the Mary Valley Scarecrow Festival) to help heal the wounds left behind by the bitter confrontations of the past few years.
+In late 2009, the dam proposal was quashed by the Federal Government and the local community then set about reviving the festival (as the Mary Valley Scarecrow Festival).
 This was well received and towns from Crystal Waters in the south to Lagoon Pocket in the north rolled up their sleeves and created their querky creations a plenty.
 Thus the festival was re-established.

 T-shape skeleton and straw body

 Anything that is an original idea

 Children’s entries – 5-15 years